spm615/chemiotc.github.io/_pages/home.md

 - Show examples of fruitfull chemical automatic production on small scale.

-- Highlight application of Robotics in Chemistry and Chemistry requiring Robotics.
+- Highlight applications of Robotic in Chemistry and Chemistry requiring Robotics.